 - Childbirth

 In general, primary care physicians practice outpatient care and specialists provide inpatient care, but most physicians can treat patients in both settings.
-For example, your family physician will provide outpatient treatment for routine conditions, but also will coordinate with specialist doctors on inpatient care.
-If you have an oncologist, the doctor can provide cancer care as either an inpatient or outpatient service depending on the procedure.
+For example, your family physician will provide outpatient treatment for routine conditions, but they also will coordinate with specialist doctors on inpatient care.
+If you have an oncologist, the doctor can provide cancer care as either an inpatient or outpatient service, depending on the procedure.
 Psychiatrists also work in a variety of patient care settings.
-They see patients in their office for routine appointments and can also care for psychiatric patients who have been hospitalized.
+They see patients in their office for routine appointments and may also care for psychiatric patients who have been hospitalized.

 Related Resources: